founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 functions!?") but do yourself a favor: have the patience to learn the fundamentals of directives.
 That will pay dividends.

+### Lerner: "The Definitive Guide to Angular on Mobile"
+[[50][50]] \#mobile \#cordova

+(Ran as part of the ng-newsletter; only presumably written by Ari Lerner.)
+Maybe less "the definitive guide" and more of a "solid introduction"; the highlight reel includes:

+- overview of `angular-touch` and `angular-gestures` re: doing touch interfaces in AngularJS
+- overview of integrating [Cordova][51] into your AngularJS development workflow w/r/t/ building "compiled-to-native" apps

 ### Lynagh: "Building an iOS weather app with Angular and ClojureScript" (2013)
 [[6][6]] \#clojurescript \#ios